wso2/docs-mi/en/docs/reference/connectors/google-ads-connector/google-ads-configuration.md

         </tr>
         <tr>
             <td><code>loginCustomerId</code></td>
             <td>The ID of the manager account.
-Required when using a manager account to access an customer account.</td>
+Required when using a manager account to access a customer account.</td>
             <td>No</td>
         </tr>
         <tr>